jackyzha0/quartz/docs/features/private pages.md

 ## Filter Plugins

 [[making plugins#Filters|Filter plugins]] are plugins that filter out content based off of certain criteria.
-By default, Quartz uses the `Plugin.RemoveDrafts` plugin which filters out any note that has `drafts: true` in the frontmatter.
+By default, Quartz uses the `Plugin.RemoveDrafts` plugin which filters out any note that has `draft: true` in the frontmatter.

 If you'd like to only publish a select number of notes, you can instead use `Plugin.ExplicitPublish` which will filter out all notes except for any that have `publish: true` in the frontmatter.